When authors refer to other great works, people, and events, it’s usually not accidental. Put on your super-sleuth hat and figure out why.

 "Goats and Monkeys" (16.19)

 In Othello, the bad guy Iago is the one to convince Othello that his wife is cheating on him.
-He does so with the help of some animal images that serve as visual aids – namely, goat and monkey sex.
-Iago paints a picture of the supposedly adulterous Desdemona and her alleged lover to goats and monkeys having sex.
+He does so with the help of some animal images that serve as visual aids—namely, goat and monkey sex.
+Iago compares the supposedly adulterous Desdemona and her alleged lover to goats and monkeys having sex.
 When John cites this image, he's actually talking about the gratuitous sex in the feely, but the imagery fits right in with what we've seen so far in Brave New World: people are reduced to animals in part because of their promiscuity.

 "If after every tempest came such calms, may the winds blow till they have wakened death."
 (17.48)

 OK, this one doesn't require too much scrutiny.
 John is always talking about how suffering is a necessary part of the human condition.
 This quote supports that argument, but for a slightly different reason; it's the old "the sweet ain't as sweet without the bitter" argument.
 We weather the storms because enduring is worth the calm that comes after.

 "All the tonic effects of murdering Desdemona and being murdered by Othello, without any of the inconveniences."
 (17.59)

 Mustapha says this to John in describing the V.P.S., or Violent Passion Surrogate.
 There's not much to explain here, Mustapha is just putting it in terms John can understand.
 As we've already mentioned, Othello murders his wife because he (wrongly) thinks she's cheating on him; this is violent passion to the extreme—lust, jealousy, love, and betrayal.

 - William Shakespeare, "The Phoenix and the Turtle"